 B. The Associate Chairperson

 1. Appointment.
 The Chairperson, in consultation with the Advisory Committee, but at his/her discretion, will appoint a member of the departmental faculty to serve as Associate Chairperson.
 Such appointment is for one year and may be renewed.
-The course teaching load of the Associate Chairperson will be determined by the Chairperson.

 2. Responsibilities.
 The Associate Chairperson shall perform the duties of the Chairperson in the event of illness or absence and shall perform those specific duties and assignments received from the Chairperson.